 Some <IR> proponents argue that only a single report is a true integrated report.
 The IIRC (2011, p.
-20) opposes this notion, and clarifies that <IR> can take four "[a]Iternative pathways to Integrated Reporting," as long as integrated thinking is pivotal (Churet & Eccles, 2014; Maniora, 2017).
+20) opposes this notion, and clarifies that <IR> can take four "[a]lternative pathways to Integrated Reporting," as long as integrated thinking is pivotal (Churet & Eccles, 2014; Maniora, 2017).
 Pathway #1 is the combined report where the annual report merges with the sustainability report.
 Pathway #2 is the supplement report where the integrated report is the only addition to the statutorily required annual report.
-Pathway #3 is a modified report where the sustainability report.
+Pathway #3 is a modified report where the sustainability report complies with the Guiding Principles and Content Elements of Integrated Reporting.
 Pathway #4 is an internal report on sustainability that is used by management but not publicly disclosed (Lueg & Radlach, 2016).